joao-cognition/devin-workshop/docs/WORKSHOP_PLAN.md

 ```
 1. Create a new SQLite database called santander_bank.db
 2. Create tables based on the structure you see in the Excel files
+3. Create a script load_data.py to:
-3. Load santander_customers.xlsx into a customers table
+3.1. load santander_customers.xlsx into a customers table
-4. Load santander_transactions.xlsx into a transactions table
+3.2. load santander_transactions.xlsx into a transactions table
+3.3. load customer_complaints.csv into a customer_complaints table
-5. Show me a sample query to verify the data loaded correctly
+4. Show me a sample query to verify the data loaded correctly
 ```

 ### Exercise 2.4: SQL Generation (15 minutes)